Lecture Notes in Cosmology: Short summary of the thermal history of the universe

-Inflation is a very important piece of the current description of the primordial universe.
-We shall dedicate to it Chapter~\ref{Chap:Inflation} so, for now, it is enough to say that it occurs at an energy scale of the order $10^{16}$ GeV, which is the same of the Grand Unified Theory (GUT), i.e. a model in which electromagnetic, weak and strong interactions are unified. \paragraph{Baryogenesis and Leptogenesis.} Baryogenesis is the creation, via some still unclear mechanism, of a positive baryon number.
-In other words, the creation of a primordial quark-antiquark asymmetry by virtue of which protons and neutrons are much more common than anti-protons and anti-neutrons.
-In order to maintain the neutrality of the universe, we need thus also Leptogenesis, i.e. a mechanism which produces a non-vanishing lepton number in the form of an excess of electrons over positrons.
-There is no evidence for a similar asymmetry in neutrinos and anti-neutrinos,\footnote{It is still unclear whether neutrino is a Majorana fermion, i.e. a fermion which is its own anti-particle, or a Dirac fermion, i.e. a fermion which is distinct from its anti-particle.} therefore in the universe energy budget, after the annihilation epochs, we shall take into account both of them while neglecting anti-protons, anti-neutrons and positrons.
+Inflation is a very important aspect of the current description of the primordial universe, and we shall dedicate Chapter~\ref{Chap:Inflation} to it.
+For now, it is enough to say that it is expected to occur at an energy scale of the order $10^{16}$ GeV, which is the same as that of the Grand Unified Theory (GUT), i.e., a model in which electromagnetic, weak, and strong interactions are unified. \paragraph{Baryogenesis and Leptogenesis.} We know that antimatter exists, but we also know that matter is the most abundant substance in the universe.
+If they were produced in exactly the same quantity, they should have annihilated almost completely when in equilibrium in the primordial plasma, leaving only photons.
+See Sec. \ref{Sec:relicbaryonselectrons}.
+Instead, we have a small but non-vanishing baryon-to-photon ratio $\eta_{\rm b} = 5.5\times 10^{-10}$.
+Baryogenesis is the creation, via a still unclear mechanism, of a positive baryon number.
+In other words, the creation of a primordial quark-antiquark asymmetry, by virtue of which protons and neutrons are much more common than anti-protons and anti-neutrons, is suggested.
+The original idea and necessary conditions for an asymmetry in the creation of matter and anti-matter in the early universe were put forward in 1967 by A. D. Sakharov \cite{Sakharov:1967dj}.
+See also \cite{Dolgov:1997qr}.

+Leptogenesis is a class of scenarios in which the cosmic baryon asymmetry originates from an initial lepton asymmetry generated in the decays of heavy sterile neutrinos in the early Universe.
+See \cite{Fukugita:1986hr} for the original proposal and \cite{Davidson:2008bu} for a review of the various proposals of Leptogenesis.
+In order to maintain the neutrality of the universe, Baryogenesis and Leptogenesis must include a mechanism that produces a non-vanishing lepton number in the form of an excess of electrons over positrons.
+Such an excess would presumably also be present for neutrinos over anti-neutrinos.
+On the other hand, both Baryogenesis and Leptogenesis are processes concerning massive particles.
+In these notes, we assume neutrinos and anti-neutrinos to be massless and present in the same abundance.
+Since they do not annihilate, we must take both into account in the cosmic energy budget while neglecting anti-protons, anti-neutrons, and positrons.